vbe0201/boros/README.md

 The implementation makes an effort to be correct even when run on older kernels, but fatal exceptions will be raised.

-Likewise, we will support many of the more recent `io_uring` features, with a documentation hint to the required kernel version.
+Likewise, we will support many of the more recent `io_uring` features with a documentation hint to the required kernel version.
 Attempting to use any library features with an outdated kernel will also result in exceptions being raised.